Get Started

 - Feeling sad and hopeless

-Furthermore, there are a few other criteria that also have to be met to make a formal diagnosis of PDD:
+There are several other criteria that also must be met for a formal diagnosis of PDD:

-- The depressed mood characterized by the above symptoms must occur on most days for at least 2 years, without any relief from the depression for longer than two months during that period
+- The depressed mood characterized by the above symptoms must occur on most days for at least two years, without relief lasting longer than two months during that period.

-- The individual has never experienced a period of mania or hypomania – an unusually euphoric and energetic mood
+- The individual must have never experienced a period of mania or hypomania, which are characterized by an unusually euphoric and energetic mood.

-- The symptoms and depressed mood must cause some impairment in one or more areas of normal daily functioning, and must also be the cause of significant distress in the individual
+- The symptoms and depressed mood must cause impairment in one or more areas of normal daily functioning and must cause the individual significant distress.

-- A person diagnosed with PDD can also meet the criteria for major depression disorder (MDD)
+Notably, a person diagnosed with PDD can also meet the criteria for MDD.

-What is the difference between persistent & major depressive disorder?
+What is the difference between PDD and MDD?

-According to the National Institute on Mental Health (NIMH), persistent depressive diseorder (PDD) affects around 1.5% of adults in the U.S. with women more likely to experience the disorder than men.
+According to the National Institute on Mental Health (NIMH), PDD affects around 1.5% of adults in the US, with women more likely to experience the disorder than men.

-Major depressive disorder (MDD), on the other hand, is far more common.
-In fact, it is one of the most common mental health disorders in the U.S., affecting around 7.1% of adults across the nation.
+MDD, on the other hand, is far more common.
+In fact, it is one of the most common mental health disorders in the US, affecting around 7.1% of adults across the nation.

-A primary difference between the PDD and MDD is their duration.
-For a psychiatrist or another qualified mental health professional to diagnose PDD in an adult, symptoms must have lasted for at least 2 years, whereas adults with MDD experience major depressive episodes (often abbreviated to MDEs) with a gap of at least 2 months between them.
+A primary difference between the PDD and MDD is duration.
+For a psychiatrist or other qualified mental health professional to diagnose PDD in an adult, symptoms must have lasted for at least two years, whereas a diagnosis of MDD requires only a major depressive episode lasting two weeks.
+Such episodes may be separated by gaps of two months or more.

-As we have described previously, the signs and symptoms of high-functioning depression (PDD) are similar to those caused by major depressive disorder (MDD), but are less severe.
+As mentioned above, the symptoms of PDD are similar to those of MDD but generally less severe.

-The signs and symptoms generally include changes in both eating and sleeping habits, fatigue, hopelessness, low self-esteem, and difficulty concentrating, although this can vary between individuals.
+Although they vary across individuals, symptoms often include changes in both eating and sleeping habits, fatigue, hopelessness, low self-esteem, and difficulty concentrating

-Symptoms will persist on most days, causing a near-constant depressed mood that lasts for 2 years or more.
-Many people with PDD can function almost normally, but their internal struggle is near-constant, too.
+These symptoms persist on most days, causing a nearly constant depressed mood that lasts for two years or more.
+While many people with PDD appear to function almost normally, their internal struggle is also nearly constant.

 - Loss of interest in daily activities